 Stockton, CA 95204

-Klein Family Field has been home to UOP baseball since 2006 when they moved from the longtime and former home of the Stockton Ports, Billy Hebert Field.
+Klein Family Field has been home to UOP (University of Pacific) baseball since 2006 when they moved from the longtime and former home of the Stockton Ports, Billy Hebert Field.
 The Ports played at Billy Hebert Field from 1953 until 2005 when they moved into their new home, Banner Island Ballpark.

 Bud Klein, the namesake of the Stanford Cardinal’s Klein Field at Sunken Diamond, is also a member the honored family in Stockton.
 His father, Sol Klein, began many Stockton youth leagues and the baseball club that would eventually be known as the Ports.
 Many members of the Klein family have been Tigers and their support continues with the donation of this beautiful new facility for the baseball program.

-There was a third mini area that served bottled beer and glasses of wine.
-It was in a section sort of separated from the rest of the seating area.
+There is a third mini area that serves bottled beer and glasses of wine.
+It is in a section sort of separated from the rest of the seating area.
 It was unclear to me whether you needed a special ticket to enter this lounge area or some sort of wristband acknowledging you are of age.

 Klein Family Field is a great place to watch a game.
-There are lots of seating options that you can choose from that include chair-backed seats, grass-seating, high tops under canopies, and lounge chairs near a fireplace.
+There are lots of seating options that you can choose from that include chair back seats, grass seating, high tops under canopies, and lounge chairs near a fireplace.

-Fans weren't terribly loud but did have a good turnout.
-The energy level certainly dipped when Cal State Fullerton started the game by scoring 7 runs in the first 2 innings.
+Fans aren’t terribly loud but do have a good turnout.
+At this game, the energy level certainly dipped when Cal State Fullerton started the game by scoring 7 runs in the first 2 innings.

 Klein Family Field is adjacent to the home of Pacific basketball, the Spanos Center.